 Please remember - market order type (when trailing is active) may cause losses due to high volatility and/or big order size and/or low liquidity, especially if the deviation is too big.

-More detailed information about Trailing take profit feature you can find in this article:
+More detailed information about Trailing take profit feature you can find here.

 Here is a list of the exchanges that support Trailing Take Profit feature: